artur-sak13/data_science/README.md

 # Data Science
-A few exercises to get acqainted with using R in Data Science.
+A few exercises to get acquainted with using R in Data Science.